jimtierneysc/tennis-scoreboard-ng/README.md

 ### Using the app

 There are four different types of data in this application: players, doubles teams, matches, and scores.
-Login is not implemented at this time, so anyone can create, edit or delete data.
+Login is not implemented yet, so for now anyone can create, edit or delete data.

-### Logging in

-TODO

 #### Players

-* Click Players to view, create, edit and delete players.
+* Click "Players" to view, create, edit and delete players.
+* Players view
     * Click "Player+" to add a player.
-* Click trash can to delete a player.
+    * Click trashcan to delete a player.
     * Click pencil to edit a player.

 #### Doubles teams

-* Click Teams to view, create, edit and delete doubles teams.
+* Click "Teams" to view, create, edit and delete doubles teams.
-* Click "Team+" to add a team.
-* Click trash can to delete a team.
-* Click pencil to edit a team.

 #### Matches

-* Click Matches to view, create, edit and delete matches.
+* Click "Matches" to view, create, edit and delete matches.
-* Click "Match+" to add a match.
-* Click trash can to delete a match.
-* Click pencil to edit a match.
+* Matches view
-* Client "Score" to jump to the scoreboard for the match.
+    * Click "Score" to show scoreboard for a match.

 #### Scoreboard

-* Click Scoreeboard to view and edit scores.
+* Click "Scoreboard" to view and edit scores.
+* Scoreboard view
     * Select a match from a list.
     * Use the "menu" to toggle various options
         * Choose the "Keep Score" option to enable scoring